anna-filou/anna-filou.github.io/reading.md

   my-notes: "This might be the most well-written book I've ever read.
 It's not unnecessarily
     wordy, but rather goes straight to the point while still providing examples vivid enough to drive the point home. \n\nI feel I now have the vocabulary to talk about concepts that I couldn't before — at least not well enough.
-It's been enlightening reading about a different worldview and discovering that some of my beliefs and values might not be mine at all, but are heavily influenced by the dominant culture of our time."
+It's been interesting reading about a different perspective and discovering that some of my beliefs and values might not be mine at all, but are heavily influenced by the dominant culture of our time."
 - title: The Mindbody Prescription
   cover: "/assets/books/mindbody-prescription.jpg"
   author: John E. Sarno M.D.